-With your pregnancy comes new responsibilities for your little one and yourself.
+With your pregnancy comes new responsibilities for your child and yourself.
 There are some dietary adjustments you'll have to make for the benefit of your child’s immunity and growth, especially during your first trimester.

 This guide summarises the food you should be careful not to eat when pregnant.
 It is always a good idea to consult with your preferred doctors for medical advice if you are unsure about what you eat, have eaten, or would like to keep eating through your pregnancy.

-Your little one will make up only a fraction of the additional mass needed to support them in the womb and beyond.
+Your child will make up only a fraction of the additional mass needed to support them in the womb and beyond.
 You will need an excess of proteins, calories and other nutrients to ensure healthy foetal development and to maintain your own wellbeing as your body changes.

-It is important to adjust your diet early during pregnancy to help your little one build a strong immune system.
+It is important to adjust your diet early during pregnancy to help your child build a strong immune system.

 Switch simple carbs for nutrient-rich complex carbs.